 The similarity of the Wernecke Breccia to known Australian IOCG was noted by explorers, and most of the breccia bodies, including the Monster Property, were staked in the early nineties.
 However, the exploration and expenditures were focused in the Wernecke Mountains to the east of the Monster Property.

 The Monster Property was explored intermittently from the early nineties to the early 2000s.
 Despite prospecting success and the discovery of high-grade copper and cobalt at the surface only limited geophysical programs and drilling occurred.
 The property was abandoned after an attempt to drill a gravity anomaly in 2003.
 Unfortunately, the terrane corrections available at that time rendered the gravity data invalid and the hole did not intersect a gravity anomaly, nor significant mineralization.

-Go Metals acquired a 100% interest in the Monster Property in the spring of 2018 and has undertaken two successful exploration programs on the property.
-With the data from these two programs the Property is now ready for a substantial drilling program.
+Go Metals acquired a 100% interest in the Monster Property in the spring of 2018 and has undertaken three successful exploration programs on the property.
+With the data from these programs the Property is now ready for a substantial drilling program.

 Go Metals retained Precision Geosurveys to fly a high-quality magnetic and radiometric survey with 75m line spacing.
 The magnetic survey revealed several short-wavelength magnetic features at the survey and three large magnetic targets at depth.